Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Marcell Ozuna At The Plate

-- Among the qualified batters in MLB play, his batting average ranks 54th, his on-base percentage ranks 45th, and he is ninth in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 55th, his on-base percentage ranks 47th, and he is ninth in the league in slugging.

-- Ozuna enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .529 with four homers.
+- Ozuna enters this game on a five-game hitting streak.
+During his last outings, he's hitting .588 with four homers.

-- In 36.0% of his games this season, Ozuna has tallied at least one RBI.
-In 18 of those games (16.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in six contests.
+- In 68.8% of his 112 games this season, Ozuna has picked up at least one hit.
+He's also had 24 multi-hit games.

+- Ozuna has driven in a run in 40 games this year (35.7%), including 18 games with more than one RBI (16.1%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.